Philadelphia metropolitan area: Economy

+Frenchtown, New Jersey, are named for the region.

+Delaware Regional Planning Commission

+The Delaware Valley Regional Planning Commission (DVRPC) serves all of the counties of the Philadelphia MSA except for the counties in the Wilmington, DE-MD-NJ Metropolitan Division.
+However, in addition to the metropolitan area, DVRPC's jurisdiction includes Mercer County, New Jersey, which OMB classifies as the Trenton-Princeton, NJ MSA and part of the larger New York-Newark CSA.

 Colonial history

 The valley was the territory of the Susquehannock and Lenape, who are recalled in place names throughout the region.
 The region became part of the Dutch colony of New Netherland after the exploration of Delaware Bay in 1609.
 The Dutch called the Delaware River the Zuyd Rivier, or South River, and considered the lands along it banks and those of its bay to be the southern flank of its province of New Netherland.
 In 1638, it began to be settled by Swedes, Forest Finns, Dutch, and Walloons and became the colony of New Sweden, though this was not officially recognized by the Dutch Empire which re-asserted control in 1655.
 The area was taken by the English in 1664.

 The name Delaware comes from Thomas West, 3rd Baron De La Warr, who had arrived at Jamestown, Virginia in 1610, just as original settlers were about to abandon it, and thus maintaining the English foothold on the North American continent.
 In the early 1700s, Huguenot refugees from France by way of Germany and then England began settling in the Delaware River Valley.
 Specifically, they left their mark in Hunterdon County, New Jersey (Frenchtown) and Bethlehem, Pennsylvania.